-Money can be transferred from a cash ISA to a stocks and shares ISA at any time, but until 1 July 2014, this is a one-way street: you can’t move from stocks and shares back to cash.
-However, after 1 July 2014, the government will allow you to move money either way, and this applies not just to ISAs opened this tax year but to any ISAs that you might have opened in previous years.
+Money can be transferred from a cash ISA to a stocks and shares ISA at any time.
+You may move money either way, and this applies not just to ISAs opened this tax year but to any ISAs that you might have opened in previous years.

 This flexibility means that if you don’t feel comfortable investing in stocks and shares now, but you might want to in future, you can put money into a cash ISA this year and transfer it to a stocks and shares ISA in a future tax year, without using up any of the future tax year’s allowance.